Why Have Independent Contractor Agreements?achkarlaw-admin

-Independent contractors are a frequent topic in the world of employment.
+The topic of independent contractors is commonly discussed in the employment law.
 Unlike employees, independent contractors do not have rights under employment standards laws such as Ontario’s Employment Standards Act, 2000 (“ESA”).
-On the other hand, independent contractors, sometimes called freelancers, have more freedom in determining their clients, hours, work location, and more.
+However, independent contractors, also known as freelancers, enjoy greater freedom in choosing their clients, setting their work hours, and deciding on their work location and other aspects.

 This article will outline what you need to know about being an independent contractor, the rights of independent contractors, and how a good independent contractor agreement can provide some of the protections that employment law cannot.